griffin-php/griffin/README.md

 If we inspect them, they use a linear approach, where next state must *migrate* from current state.
 Migrations can be rolled back, so if we want to revert some changes, we must *rollback* from current state to previous state.
-Each migration knows how to create itself and destroy itself.
+Each migration knows how to create and destroy itself.

 For example, we have three migrations `A`, `B` and `C` created sequentially.
 If our current state is `A` and we must migrate to `C`, we must execute migrations